JolienGoossens/BelTelSSM/README.md

 ## Movement model

 The likelihood rasters of the observation model are used as input for the movement model.
 The conditional nature of movement (i.e. where a fish is at moment t1 will limit the area where the same fish can be at moment t2 because of the limited maximum swimming speed) introduces temporal autocorrelation between detections.
-This [temporal autocorrelation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2894959/).
+This [temporal autocorrelation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2894959/) is used in the movement model and allows to use the information stored between detections rather than within detections alone.

 ## Relevant literature